Do you do hymn study in your homeschool?

 But don’t worry.
 There are plenty of simple hymns for your younger kids.
 In fact, here’s a simple hymn of four lines that your family can memorize in no time, and it is full of great theology!

 How to do hymn study

 1. First, choose a hymn, type up the words, and copy them for each child.
 It’s often helpful to copy each stanza together in paragraph form to enable children to really focus on the words.
+Read it together first.

 If you have young children who are learning to write, you might want to copy the hymns using the handwriting style they are learning.
 This is especially helpful if you plan to use the hymn for copy work.
-(Just give your new writers a word or sentence.)
+(Just give your brand new writers a word or sentence.)

-3. After you’ve talked about the hymn and handed out the words to it, identify any words necessary for your kids to understand the hymn.
+3. After you’ve briefly talked about the hymn and handed out the words to it, identify any words necessary for your kids to understand the hymn.

 4. Then ask your kids if they see anything that tells them about God or His Word in the hymn.
 Make sure you point out the theology in the hymn if they miss it.
 You can write down what you find on a whiteboard or a piece of paper.